Specifications of MS Pyotr Velikiy

 Review of MS Pyotr Velikiy

-MS Pyotr Velikiy cruise ship ("теплоход Пётр Великий" круизный корабль) is a new-design Russian passenger ship owned by the private Russian shipping company Mosturflot ("Мостурфлот") and operated under charter by Russia's largest cruise company VODOHOD ("Водоход").
-The 6-deck newbuilds (the sisterships Pyotr Velikiy and Mustai Karim/Мyстай Карим) were both designed and constructed in Russia.
-Vessel's scheduled launch is in May 2020.
-This modern Russian riverboat (Project PV300) is currently under construction at the shipyard Krasnoye Sormovo (Nizhny Novgorod Russia).
+MS Pyotr Velikiy cruise ship ("теплоход Пётр Великий" круизный корабль) is a Russian passenger ship owned by the private Russian shipping company Mosturflot ("Мостурфлот") and operated under charter by Russia's largest cruise company VODOHOD ("Водоход").
+The 6-deck newbuilds (sisterships Pyotr Velikiy and Mustai Karim/Мyстай Карим) were both designed and constructed in Russia.
+The vessel was scheduled for launch in May 2020.
+This new-design Russian riverboat (Project PV300LMPP-110, sea-and-river vessel) is currently under construction at Lotos Shipyard in Narimanov (Astrakhan Russia).

 The cruise vessel is named after Pyotr Velikiy (Peter the Great, or Peter I / 1672-1725).
 He was the ruler of the Russian Empire in the period 1682-1725.
 After winning the Great Northern War with Sweden (1700-1721) and several battles with the Ottoman Empire, he greatly expanded Russia to the north, west and south and gained access to the waterways of Baltic Sea, Black Sea and Caspian Sea.
 Peter I founded St Petersburg, which served as Russia's capital city in the period 1703-1917.